Quibi: Content

 Quibi spent over $1 billion on commissioning original content in its first year, totalling 8,500 short-form episodes and including over 175 shows.
 Unlike many streaming video platforms, Quibi's content was made specifically for mobile devices and could be viewed in either a traditional 16:9 horizontal aspect ratio, or a 9:16 vertical frame (with the user able to shift between them in the same video).
 Instead of half-hour TV episodes or two-hour films, content on Quibi was delivered in episodes of 10 minutes or less.

 Quibi commissioned significant news programming in addition to its entertainment line-up, but it found the news shows attracted minimal interest.

 In July 2020, Quibi was nominated for 10 Emmy Awards across three categories: Outstanding Short Form Comedy or Drama Series, Outstanding Actor in a Short Form Comedy or Drama Series, and Outstanding Actress in a Short Form Comedy or Drama Series.
 Its series, #FreeRayshawn, won two Emmy Awards on September 20, 2020.

-Reed Duchscher, CEO of Night Media, said that his company had attempted to bring YouTuber MrBeast's content to the platform, but Quibi rejected the proposal.
+Reed Duchscher, former manager of MrBeast, said his company Night Media had attempted to bring MrBeast's content to the platform, but Quibi rejected the proposal.
 Additionally, Rad Sechrist, creator of Kipo and the Age of Wonderbeasts, said that he and his production team talked to Quibi, but that they passed on the series.

 Reception

-Reactions to Quibi were mixed to negative.
+Reactions to Quibi were mixed.
 While most of the service's original programming received positive reviews, the service itself was criticized for its paid, mobile-only focus that limited its accessibility and reach compared to established, free services, such as YouTube and TikTok.
-In a November 2020 article for the Wall Street Journal, other reasons suggested for the service's shutdown include a misjudgment on which programming and technology features would appeal to young consumers, and a high spend on advertising.
-The platform's flawed concepts and rapid failure inspired widespread mockery.
+In a November 2020 article for The Wall Street Journal, other reasons suggested for the service's shutdown include a misjudgment on which programming and technology features would appeal to young consumers, and a high spend on advertising.
+The platform's flawed concepts and rapid failure inspired widespread mockery (for example, an extended gag referencing its downfall in the pilot episode of the sitcom Royal Crackers).

 Legal issues

 Quibi filed a lawsuit against interactive video developer Eko on March 9, 2020 seeking a declaration that Quibi did not infringe on Eko's patented technology, as well as an order that Eko withdraw a complaint filed with Apple's App Store and unspecified monetary damages.
 Quibi pre-emptively filed its lawsuit, Quibi Holdings, LLC v.
 Interlude US, Inc. (d/b/a Eko), in the United States District Court for the Central District of California.
-Eko filed its own separate but related countersuit, JBF Interlude 2009 Ltd - Israel v.
-Quibi Holdings, LLC, a day later on March 10, alleging that Quibi stole proprietary technology after Eko demonstrated it to Quibi's employees, including Katzenberg.
+Eko filed its own separate but related countersuit, JBF Interlude 2009 Ltd – Israel v.
+Quibi Holdings, LLC, a day later, alleging that Quibi stole proprietary technology after Eko demonstrated it to Quibi's employees, including Katzenberg.

 On May 3, 2020, Elliott Management announced that it would fund Eko's lawsuit in exchange for equity in the company.